nothingelsematters/nothingelsematters/cv.md

 : Developing and deploying the payment system and adjacent services performing miscellaneous checks for transactions

+: Site Reliability Engineering: deployment checking and failure fixing

-: **Keywords**: Rust, Cargo, microservice architecture, Oracle DB, PostgreSQL, etcd
+: **Keywords**: Rust, Cargo, microservice architecture, etcd, Oracle DB, PostgreSQL, Kafka

 Mar 2020 -- Oct 2021
 : **Junior → Middle Java Developer**, **Huawei Technologies**, Saint Petersburg

-: Worked in the international team with colleages the Shanghai office
+: Worked in the international team with colleages from the Shanghai office

 : Developed an MVP of automatisation of Big Data aggregation configuration